ninoNinkovic/LiveStamps/README.md

 ## Creating Custom Stamps:

-Live stamps are defined with the LiveStamps.sublime settings file in JSON format.
+Live stamps are defined with the LiveStamps.sublime-settings file in JSON format.
 The best way to learn is by browsing/modifying the default stamp examples, but here are the details if you really want to get into it 8)

 **Anatomy of a LiveStamp:**